r9hit/POSTERZ-front-end/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This front end of e-commerce website POSTERZ
+This front end of e-commerce website POSTERZ.

+Functionalities :
+1. Shop by category and sort them by their prices and latest arrival.
+2. Cart functionality
+3. Payment functionality

+For content mangement Strapi is used.